 As its name denotes, it is a bar that displays several options for specific tools in the tool palette.
 It is found just beneath the menu bar.
 When you choose a certain tool in the tool palette, the option bar displays different preferences for that specific tool.

 The tool palette or the tool bar is a collection of icons found in the left side of your screen.
-The icons serves as useful tools for editing.
-The small black triangle beside the icons indicate that there are more sub preferences you can choose from.
+The icons serve as useful tools for editing.
+The small black triangle beside the icons indicates that there are more sub preferences you can choose from.

 The document refers to the white space or the “blank paper” found at the center of your screen.
 It is the biggest part of your workspace where you will do your editing.